JuanLuisGarciaBorrego/SymfonyZero/README.md

 Once you run this command, you can log in the application using one of these users you can find in the _LoadUserData.php_ class.
 For security reasons remember delete these useres before your application will be in a production environment.

 In the previous section, you can find all the links for the official documentation for each bundle.
 Check it if you want to know all the posibilities to customize your application.

+By default, SymfonyZero provides a base repository and base manager which the most used functions like create an entity, find by id, update an entity...
+And a repository and manager classes like an examples (for User entity).
+It's a good practice if you follow this estructure when you create new entities.
+You can configure these files in _src/AppBundle/Resources/config_.

 With little knowledge of Symfony you will be able to use all the SymfonyZero posibilities and you will increase improve the development of your own applications.